 The text can also be adjusted using Internet Explorer by doing the following:

 1. Click on View (at top left of window)

 3. Click on ‘Larger’ or ‘Largest’

-If you have tried searching for a course by typing in a keyword but have not found what you want try changing your keyword or add another word on the course search field.
+If you have tried searching for a course by typing in a keyword in the search box but have not found what you want, try changing your keyword or add another word on the course search field.